Raghavvram/bajaj-finserv-full-stack-app/README.md

 Headers: `Content-Type: application/json`

 ### Request Body
-The request body must be a JSON object containing a single key, "data", which holds an array of strings.
+The request body must be a JSON object containing a single key, `"data"`, which holds an array of strings.

 Example Request Payload: